jjoej15/letterboxd-recs/README.md

 ### Building Model
 - Decided to use SVD factorization in a collaborative filtering model (popularized for usage in recommendation algorithms by Simon Funk in the [Netflix Prize competition](https://en.wikipedia.org/wiki/Netflix_Prize))
-- Usage of the [Surprise](https://surpriselib.com/) scikit package made creating this algorithm relatively easy, though due to memory constraints I decided to use random samples of 200 ratings from each user, meaning the trainset used by the model had ~1,000,000 ratings in it.
+- Usage of the [Surprise](https://surpriselib.com/) scikit package made creating this algorithm surprisingly easy, though due to memory constraints I decided to use random samples of 200 ratings from each user, meaning the trainset used by the model had ~1,000,000 ratings in it.

 ### Running Application
 - Application scrapes user data dynamically when given valid Letterboxd username, includes it in testset with the other user ratings and runs SVD algorithm.
 Gives 50 recommendations for films user hasn't watched yet based on what films the algorithm predicts the user will rate the highest.